justiceadamsUNI/Klein-Compiler/README.md

 ## TESTING:
 -----------------------------------------------------------------------------------------
-We decided to use CATCH, an open source C++ testing framework that's lightweight.
-IDE-independent, and fully featured.
+We decided to use CATCH, an open source C++ testing framework that's lightweight, IDE-independent, and fully featured.
 Their repo describes it as 'A modern, C++-native, header-only, test framework for unit-tests, TDD and BDD'.
 Note that the catch.h is not ours, we're just using it to test!
 It's a header-only framework.
 We also use FakeIt, a header-only C++ mocking framework that's fully compatible with Catch.
 (Again, Fakeit.hpp is not our code!)

 **NOTE:** tm-cli-go.hpp was not written by us.
-It has been modified for unit testing purposes.
+It has been modified for unit testing purposes as indicated by the comments at the top of the file

 To run our test you can compile
 test/*.cpp and src/implementation/*.cpp into an